superbigsoft/cordova-plugin-file-downloader/README.md

-# phonegap-downloader
+# file-downloader
-Phonegap plugin to download a List of files or a single file to the Phone, check consistency and unzip if necessary (Android and ios)
+Cordova plugin to download a List of files or a single file to the Phone, check consistency and unzip if necessary (Android and ios)

 ## Changes 0.2.0 -> 0.2.1
  - Added downloader.abort() function to abort downloads in progress.